JavierLopatin/Peatland-management/README.md

 # Peatland-management
-#### Here, we explore the avove- belowground interdependencies differences between a peatland with conservation and productive managements in their carbon stock
+#### Here, we explore the above- belowground interdependencies differences between a peatland with conservation and productive managements in their carbon stocks

 ##### author: Javier Lopatin
 ##### mail: javierlopatin@gmail.com